 A. The vision results are equivalent to the results obtained with all-laser, wavefront Lasik.

 Q. What is the recovery from Smile?

 A. Patients walk out of the laser room immediately after Smile and are able to drive and go to work the very next day.
-However, the return to 20/20 vision is slower with Smile than with Lasik.
+However, the return to 20/20 vision is often slower with Smile than with Lasik.
 Most Lasik patients experience 20/20 vision the very next day, while with some Smile patients this can take several days or even weeks.

 Q. Does Smile hurt?